mmllr/MMFlowView/README.md

 * Earliest compatible deployment target - Mac OS 10.7

 ## Installation

+MMFlowView is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

+	pod "MMFlowView"

 ## Protocols
 If you are using the datasource-approach for loading the images your data items need to implement the MMFlowViewItem (similar to IKImageBrowserItem):